aruntutter/expense-tracker/readme.md

 ## Note

-Make sure to keep track of your expenses responsibly and avoid storing sensitive information in the browser's local storage.
+Please use this Expense Tracker responsibly and avoid storing sensitive information in the browser's local storage.

 Feel free to use and customize this Expense Tracker for your financial management needs!